varun-inapakurthi/task-planner/README.md

-# TaskPlanner
+# Task Planner

-TaskPlanner is a dynamic to-do list web application integrated into a calendar view.
+Task Planner is a dynamic to-do list web application integrated into a calendar view.
 It is designed to help users efficiently manage tasks within a calendar interface, offering both month and week views.

 ## Features